unitMeasure/pwncrack-addons/README.md

 ## uploadconvert.py 🔄

 This script converts all `.pcap` files in the directory it's executed in and uploads them directly.
+You will need `hcxpcapngtool` installed on your computer and in your system path.

-## changeext.py 📁
+## change_ext.py 📁

 This script converts all `.22000` files in the directory to `.hc22000`.